datavetaren/prologcoin/README.md

 Only Carol knows 123-17, and she can use this number to sign something.
 That signature can then be verified using `(123-17)*G`.

-These signatures can be given back to Bob who can then publish the entire transaction:
+These signatures can be given back to Alice who can then publish the entire transaction:

 1. The new UTXO set and what UTXOs that got spent.